Restorative Dentistry for Kids

-Comprehensive pediatric dentistry has arrived in Hamilton County.
+Comprehensive surgical care has arrived in Carmel, Indiana.

 Using modern technology, our Carmel dental team is able to restore your child's smile back to full health.

 When a tooth infection reaches the inside of the tooth (pulp) it can affect the nerve and blood vessel.
 If left untreated this can cause severe pain, inflammation, and even tooth loss.
 In order to prevent spreading infection, Dr. Juntgen may recommend pulp therapy (pulpectomy or pulpotomy).

 As always, we start treatment conservatively.
 Dr. Juntgen may begin by removing decay and applying medication directly to the nerve.
 This helps to relieve pain and evaluate the effectiveness of treatment and health of the tooth.
 She uses x-rays at follow-up visits to see how the tooth is healing and determine if further care is required.

 If the decay is extensive, then our caring Carmel dentist may need to remove a portion of the infected nerve or the entire nerve.
 A crown is then placed to protect the tooth and return it to functionality.
 After this treatment, our team explains how to ensure the healing process goes smoothly.